 Please contact us about any 400 day clock other than Schatz or Kundo before sending it.

 Phone: (574) 967-4709

 Toll-free Phone: 1-888-742-5625

-IMPORTANT NOTE ON PACKING!
-If your clock has three finials (pointed decorations) above the dial: These finials are fragile.
+REMINDER ABOUT PACKING!
+If your clock has three finials (pointed decorations) above the dial (especially on Kundo clocks): These finials are fragile.
 They MUST NOT touch the box during shipping or they may break off.
-Be sure that there is enough bubble wrap over the finials.
+Put plenty of BUBBLE WRAP over the finials so they are well protected.
 Then be sure that 2 inches of packing peanuts are between the bubble wrap and the box.
-On Schatz standard size 400 day clocks, please unscrew the finials (if they are not on too tight) and keep them to reduce the chance of damage in shipping.
+On Schatz standard size 400 day clocks, please unscrew the three finials above the dial (if they are not on too tight) and keep them to reduce the chance of damage in shipping.

 Please include a note with your 400 day clock with your name, address, e-mail address and phone number.
 Please state if you would like the base polished.
 I'll e-mail, call or write you to acknowledge the receipt of your clock when it arrives.
 If the repair will cost more than the above prices, I'll notify you.